About eating disorders

 A serious problem

 An eating disorder can begin as a simple diet, or as changes in behaviors that often go unnoticed by others.
-Unfortunately, individuals with eating disorders often deny their problem and find shame in seeking help.
+Individuals with eating disorders often deny their problem and find shame in seeking help.

 Eating disorders can lead to harmful medical, psychological, and nutritional consequences.
 It is currently reported that the long-term mortality rate of eating disorders is as high as 20%.
 In fact, eating disorders can affect every organ system in the body.